 The Battle of Myriocephalon was over.

 Casualties in the battle are unknown, but were likely not less than 25% for the Romans.
-The Turks too had suffered, but nothing like what had befell Manuel’s forces.
+The Turks too had suffered, but nothing like that which had befell Manuel’s forces.
 Advancing on to the siege of Iconium was impossible, as all of the siege equipment had been lost with the baggage train in the defile.
 All that was left to the Romans was to find a way to extricate what was left of their army.

 After some skirmishing outside the Roman camp the following day, the Sultan sent a representative to negotiate a truce.
 An agreement was reached, and the Roman army withdrew, with promises to turn over certain border fortresses in return for safe conduct unmolested back to Roman territory.
 However, as bands of Turkish ghazis (likely beyond the control of any authority, even the Sultan’s) harassed their withdrawal, ultimately the Romans reneged on their agreement to hand over the places in question.
-Hostilities broke out again, with the Turks raiding now into Roman territory.
-However, this time it was the Turks who fell into an ambush as they raided up the Meander River at Hyelion and Leimocheir, repayment for Myriocephalon.
+Hostilities broke out again, with the Turks raiding into Roman territory.
+However, this time it was they who fell into an ambush as they raided up the Meander River at Hyelion and Leimocheir, some scant repayment for Myriocephalon.

 But the disaster in the pass signaled the end of Roman expansion and recovery in Anatolia.
-Never again would the Turkish grip on the lost territories be threatened.
+Never again would the Turkish grip on these lost territories be threatened.
 The loss of prestige was perhaps greater than the loss in manpower (much of which was provided by mercenaries, and could be replaced whenever coin was available).
 It has been said that Manuel began the battle perceived in the west as the mighty “Emperor of the Romans”.
 After Myriocephalon, he (and his successors) were merely seen as the “King of the Greeks”.

 Manuel sowed the wind.
 It was left to his successors to reap the whirlwind.
 In the next generation, the Venetians and Franks, alienated and turned against their former allies, sacked Constantinople during the Fourth Crusade.